jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - *Menu*:
     - display menu items with descriptions
     - address dietary restrictions by allowing to filter for vegetarian, vegan, and gluten free foods
+    - clicking on a menu item takes the user to the dish page
   - *Gallery*:
-    - display the different albums of client's restaurant and the dishes it serves
+    - display the different albums (by category and dietary restriction) of client's restaurant and the dishes it serves
-    - Clicking on album will take user to new page of pictures of that album
+    - Clicking on album will take user to new page of pictures in that album
-    - Allow the users to select specific tags to display certain pictures
     - When the image is hovered over, display the title and description of the image as an overlay.
+    - clicking on an image takes the user to the dish page
   - *Dish*:
-    - shows the information (photo, dish name, ingredients, dietary restrictions, price, etc) about a single dish
+    - shows the detailed information (photos, dish name, dietary restrictions, price) about a single dish
     - clicking on menu item in menu page or photo in photo gallery page will take user to dish page
   - *Reviews*:
-    - display customer reviews of clients resturant
+    - display customer reviews of client's restaurant
-    - Allow users to write own review of restaurant and sort through current reviews based on rating or date of review.
+    - Allow users to write a review of restaurant and sort through current reviews based on rating or date of review
   - *Contact*:
     - A way to contact the resturant and submit reservations or orders
     - can ask questions
+  - *Login*:
+    - allows employees to log in
+    - logging in allows employee to see received contact forms and manage (add/delete) images in the photo gallery

 - **Process**
   - Card sort 1: